 Note: This article pertains only to disk space limits for instances hosted on Sugar's cloud service.
 For help estimating and managing storage for an on-site instance, please refer to the Uploads documentation in the Developer Guide and the Sugar On-Site Sizing Guide.

 The maximum data storage allowance for your SugarCloud subscription encompasses the database and files belonging to the main production instance plus any of your Sugar-hosted test instances (i.e. sandboxes).

 When the amount of storage used by a customer exceeds the storage capacity allocated by their Sugar subscription, additional storage fees will apply.
 For more information, please refer to the SugarCRM Master Subscription Agreement.

-Depending on your Sugar edition, the maximum amount of storage and sandbox allowances are as follows:
+The maximum amount of storage and sandbox allowances for each Sugar product are as follows:

 1 Storage limits apply as a cumulative total across all production and sandbox instances.
 Additional storage can be purchased.